What is the Abacus

 Final Thoughts

-The abacus is a timeless tool that offers children an engaging and effective way to learn math.
+Abacus is a timeless tool that offers children an engaging and effective way to learn math.
 Its benefits go beyond basic arithmetic, fostering cognitive skills that support children’s overall development.
 With regular practice, children can develop mental calculation skills, improve their confidence, and achieve faster learning—all with the simple yet powerful abacus.

 You can read more on wikipedia.
 Click here to visit wikipedia.